Connect

 • Grocery and drug stores

-Acadia had its beginnings in 1960 and continues to offer its residents a quiet, well-maintained, and pet-friendly community.
+Acadia had its beginnings in 1960 and continues to offer its residents a quiet, well-maintained, and pet-friendly community that expertly blends urban and rural living.
 Its boundaries include Macleod Trail, a multi-lane expressway, the scenic Bow River, Heritage Drive, and Southland Drive.
 Residents also have the convenience of the Heritage C-Train Station for transit.

 The neighbourhood ranks as one of Calgary's best neighbourhoods featuring well-maintained homes on large tree-lined lots.
 Even amid rising real estate prices, Acadia is one of the most affordable neighbourhoods in Calgary.
 Located south of downtown, Acadia homes start at prices around $650,000 and span upwards of $1 million—significantly cheaper than most other communities around town.